 In this article, I’m going to show you what kind of dirt bike it is, why it may or may not be right for you, and what to expect when buying and owning one so that you save time and money.

 What kind of dirt bike is the KDX200?

-The kawasaki KDX200 is a 200cc 2 stroke trail bike.
+The Kawasaki KDX200 is a 200cc 2 stroke trail bike.
 The last year it was made was 2006 – it was discontinued due to demand and Kawasaki phasing out their two-stroke dirt bike models.